aalaaAbdulmawla/Objective-C-Hacker-Rank/README.md

 # Objective-C-Hacker-Rank
-Solution for some hacker rank problems using objective-c.
+Solutions for some Hacker Rank algorithms and data structures problems using objective-c.